alire-project/deepend/README.txt

   1) Basic_Dynamic_Pools
   2) Dynamic_Pools

-Basic_Dynamic_Pools is forward compatible with the Ada 2012 proposal for Storage_Pools, since it only allows allocations via the existing "new" operator.
-This facility relies on access type finalization to free all the objects from a pool.
+Basic_Dynamic_Pools is forward compatible with the Ada 2012 standard for Storage_Pools, since it only allows allocations via the existing "new" operator (without subpool specifications).
+This facility relies on access type finalization to free all the objects from a pool, and does not otherwise support subpools.

 Dynamic_Pools provides the capabilities of Basic_Dynamic_Pools, but in addition allows the creation of subpools, and allocations can be made from subpools.
 Subpools can be deallocated, which deallocates all objects allocated from the subpool.
-The Dynamic_Pools package is designed to closely align with the Ada 2012 proposal, except that it works for Ada 2005.
-When Ada 2012 is available, the interfaces may change to match the proposal, and capabilities offered by Ada 2012.

-Likely Dynamic_Pools will remain as currently defined, but provides a good transition for those thinking of eventually moving to Ada 2012.
-To accomodate Ada 2012, a new Ada 2012 specific version of Deepend will be made available.

 7.0 TEST EXECUTABLES
 ===================